iidexic/miss.nvim/README.md

-# Miss - Unsaved Files Manager for Neovim
+# Miss - Unsaved Files Manager

 ![Neovim](https://img.shields.io/badge/Neovim-%3E=0.5-blue.svg)

-Miss is a Neovim plugin that helps manage unsaved files.
+Miss helps manage unsaved files.
 It provides a popup window listing all modified buffers, allowing you to quickly save or open them in new tabs.

 ## Features